MS Access User Permissions- How to Manage User Permissions in Access Database?

 user level security---5

-• By selecting each group you can check out what permission assigned to it.
+• By selecting each group, you can check out what permissions are assigned to it.

 • Now you need to assign permission also to the default users group.
 In this default group, you will get all users of the computer listed here.